inarizushi/fungus-site/docs/commands/audio_commands.md

  --- | --- | ---
 Music Clip | UnityEngine.AudioClip | Music sound clip to play At Time | System.Single | Time to begin playing in seconds.
 If the audio file is compressed, the time index may be inaccurate.
+Loop | System.Boolean | The music will start playing again at end.
+Fade Duration | System.Single | Length of time to fade out previous playing music.

 ## Play Sound
 Plays a once-off sound effect.
 Multiple sound effects can be played at the same time.